 The "Federal Boat Safety Act of 1971" requires all boat manufacturers to maintain a record of all first retail purchasers and their current addresses for the purpose of notification in case of defective parts or equipment or in case of non-compliance with standards or regulations set forth by this act.
-Under the act, failure to complete and return your factory warranty card for our records will waive your right to notification of defect and/or repair at manufacturer's expense
+Under the act, failure to complete and return your factory warranty information for our records will waive your right to notification of defect and/or repair at manufacturer's expense.
+To ensure that this information is received, your Grady-White dealer is responsible for registering your boat at the time of delivery.